Our journey

 In addition to investing in renewable energy, we continue to drive down use through energy efficiency projects and equipment upgrades.
 In 2021, we implemented energy reduction initiatives that will save an estimated 200,000 kWh and 142 metric tons of CO2-eq annually.

-Beyond energy, we’re also working to reduce food waste.
+We’re also working to reduce food waste.
 In 2020, we joined the 10x20x30 Food Loss and Waste Initiative, committing to a 50% reduction in food waste in our processing plants by 2030.
+And in our Boardman facility, we diverted over 955,000 lbs of cheese scraps in 2022, increasing our diversion rate from 15% to over 60% at the site.
+In turn, this also reduced our landfill-based emissions by 36% in Boardman.
 Diverting food waste to animal feed or avoiding it altogether helps reduce emissions.

 We’re also using new technology to improve driving habits that will improve safety and increase miles per gallon, and we are partnering with external carriers through the EPA SmartWay program.

 Dairy Biodigesters convert manure waste into energy or renewable natural gas, fertilizer, and bedding.
-25% of manure in Tillamook County currently goes to a digester or compost facility.
-We will increase the amount of manure going to dairy biodigesters and nutrient recovery systems.
+25% of manure in Tillamook County currently goes to a digester or compost facility, and we have a goal to increase that number.

 Keeping